MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-computepointatlength(float,const d2d1_matrix_3x2_f,d2d1_point_2f,d2d1_point_2f).md

 ## -description

-Calculates the point and tangent vector at the specified distance along the geometry after it has been transformed by the specified matrix and flattened using the specified tolerance.
+Calculates the point and tangent vector at the specified distance along the geometry after it has been transformed by the specified matrix and flattened using the default tolerance.

 ## -parameters